dgdimick/ARC-210-DCS-Display/README.md

 * ✅ **ESP32-S3** (e.g., Lolin S3 Mini or DevKit)
 * ✅ **3.5” ILI9488 SPI TFT Display**
-* ✅ **16x momentary switches** in 4x4 matrix
+* ✅ **16x momentary switches** (wired directly or via custom PCBs)
 * ✅ **Up to 9 rotary encoders** (2 pins each + common GND)
 * ✅ **WS2812 LED** (optional)
 * ✅ Resistors, wiring, Dupont connectors

 ---

-## Custom PCBs
+## 🧹 Custom PCB

-All custom-designed PCB files and schematics are located in the `PCBs/` directory.
-I've posted the Gerber files for Version 1.0
+All custom-designed PCB files and Gerber outputs are located in the `PCBs/ARC-210_Full_PCB/` directory.
+This includes the finalized full front panel layout containing all switches and rotary encoder headers.

+No partial/segmented button boards are used in this version.

 ## 📁 File Structure